enonic/enonic/xp/7.0/improved-version-storage.md

 ### Requirements

 * New default required blob segment: index-config
-* In ES index storage, the type version has the following properties: "versionid", "nodeblobkey", "indexconfigblobkey", "nodeid", "nodepath", "timestamp"
+* In ES index storage, the type version has the following properties: "versionid", "nodeblobkey", "indexconfigblobkey", "nodeid", "path", "timestamp"
 * In ES index storage, the type branch has the following properties: "versionid", "nodeblobkey", "indexconfigblobkey", "branch", "nodeid", "path", "timestamp", "state"